daht-x/sagitta/security.md

 ### Support

-The updates with enhancements, new features and bug fixes are only applied and available in the latest release.
+The support will only be available for the latest [LTS (Long Term Support)](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core) release of the .NET platform.

 ***[Top](#security-policy)***